Video Content Management - Captioning Videos in My Media (for Instructors)

 To download captions:

-1. Go to a video My Media or Media Gallery and click the Edit (pencil) icon.
+1. Go to a video My Media or Media Gallery and click Actions, then Edit

 2. Click the Captions tab.